MrOlm/inStrain/docs/choosing_parameters.rst

 .. note::

   In the above example, read stealing approaches 0 at around 98% ANI.
-This, when dereplicating your genome set (using `dRep <https://github.com/MrOlm/drep>`_ for example), using a threshold of 98% or lower is a good idea.
+Thus, when dereplicating your genome set (using `dRep <https://github.com/MrOlm/drep>`_ for example), using a threshold of 98% or lower is a good idea.

 As a final check, we can also filter reads by MapQ score.
 A MapQ is assigned to each read mapped by bowtie2, and is mean to signify how well the read mapped.
 MapQ scores are incredibly confusing (see the following `link <http://biofinysics.blogspot.com/2014/05/how-does-bowtie2-assign-mapq-scores.html>`_ for more information), but MapQ scores of 0 and 1 have a special meaning.
 If a read maps equally well to multiple different locations on a .fasta file, it always gets a MapQ score of 0 or 1.
 Thus, by filtering out reads with MapQ scores < 2, we can see reads that map uniquely to one genome only.